MatthewJDavis/matthewjdavis.github.io/_posts/2021-08-05-query-workday-api-python.md

 ### Dumping the wdsl

-First thing to do was dump the wdsl using Zeepv
+First thing to do was dump the wdsl using Zeep

 ```bash
 workday_url = 'https://<hostname>.workday.com/ccx/service/<tenant>/Human_Resources/v36.2?wsdl'